hsivonen/encoding_rs/README.md

 * Reserve enough space for NCRs when encoding to ISO-2022-JP.
 * Correct max length calculations for multibyte decoders.
+* Correct max length calculations before BOM sniffing has been performed.
 * Correctly calculate max length when encoding from UTF-16 to GBK.

 ### 0.6.9